Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: Our Methods

 Suppose the estimation of the mixing matrix by clustering is $\hat{A}$.
-Then the source recovery can be obtained $\hat{S} = \mathrm{inverse}(\hat{A})\,X$.
-As discussed above, errors in $\hat{S}$ could be introduced even by a small perturbation in $\hat{A}$ to the ground truth.
+As discussed above, errors in $\hat{S}$ could be introduced even by a small deviation in $\hat{A}$ from the ground truth.
 Negative spurious peaks are produced in most cases, see the Fig. \ref{eg1_rec} where the negative peaks on the left plot actually can be viewed as bleed through from another source.
 Clearly, a better estimation of mixing matrix is required to reduce these spurious peaks.
-Instead of looking for a better mixing matrix, we propose to solve the following optimization problem for a better inverse of the matrix,
+Instead of looking for a better mixing matrix, we propose to solve the following optimization problem for a better inverse of the matrix in the determined case ($m=n$, same number of mixtures of sources),

-where $I\in \mathbb{R}^{m\times m}$ is the identity matrix.
+where $I\in \mathbb{R}^{n\times n}$ is the identity matrix.
 The constraint $B\,X \geq 0$ is used to reduce the negative values introduced in the source recovery. (\ref{inverse}) is a linearly constrained quadratic program and it can be solved by a variety of methods including interior point, gradient projection, active sets, etc. In this paper, interior point algorithm is used.
 Once the minimizer $B^*$ is obtained, we solve for the sources by $S = B^*\,X$.
+For over-determined mixture ($m>n$, $A$ being a tall matrix), the source recovery is usually obtained by $\hat{S} = (\hat{A}^T\hat{A})^{-1}\hat{A}^T X$, to achieve a better inverse of $\hat{A}$ in the sense of least squares, the following optimization problem is proposed,